-- Diskit: Diskit has a monastery which is largest and oldest Buddhist monastery in Nubra Valley and houses a 106 feet tall Maitreya Buddha statue.
+- Diskit: Diskit has a monastery which is the largest and oldest Buddhist monastery in Nubra Valley and houses a 106 feet tall Maitreya Buddha statue.
 There is Lachung Temple as well which is quite close to the monastery.
 It is the headquarter of Nubra Valley and well connected within Nubra Valley.

 - Hunder: Hunder is famous for its sand dunes and double-humped bacterian camel safari.

 - Sumur: Somewhere between Sumur and Kyagar, you can visit the Samstanling monastery.

 - Panamik: It has hot water springs and a sacred Yarab Tso lake nearby the entrance of the village.

 - Turtuk: Opened for tourists in 2010, Turtuk offers a much different landscape and cultural orientation than the rest of the Nubra Valley.
 You can see apricot trees loaded around the entire village with views closer to the Karakorum range.
 If you have time, a MUST VISIT place in Nubra Valley.

 Now, Nubra Valley is divided into two parts that get diverted around Khalsar.
 One road goes to the most famous route of Diskit, Hunder, and Turtuk and finally ends around Tyakshi village where border starts.